nickytonline/source.nickytonline.github.io/src/pages/blog/2019-02-25-an-enhanced-typescript-playground.md

 date: 2019-02-26T03:58:04.582Z
 description: The TypeScript playground with enhancements
 tags:
   - typescript
 ---

-As I was going through my Twitter feed earlier this evening, a tweet from one of my followers/someone I follow popped up.
+As I was going through my Twitter feed earlier this evening, a tweet from someone I follow popped up.

 https://twitter.com/styfle/status/1100193610631397376